fedeghe/createReactReducer/README.md

     ```
     </details>
     <br/>
-3) Proceed implementing the actions functions in the reducer and updating/creating the testcases accordingly
+3) Proceed implementing the actions functions in the reducer and updating/creating the testcases accordingly.
-4) Enjoy how fast You can spot problems and reach 100% coverage.

-dinamically loading all the testcases exported through `reducer/test/actions/index.js`.
+4) Enjoy how fast You can spot problems and reach 100% coverage dinamically loading all the testcases exported through `reducer/test/actions/index.js`.

 That's all.